Rihay66/3Sisters-Documentation/Engine/Input/src/GLFW keyboard.md

 #### getKeyInput(int) -> bool
 * key callback of the keyboard which checks for the given key
 * checks if key was pressed
-* NOTE: **KeyboardManager** needs to be initialized and window handle set in order for this function to work
 ```cpp
 void func(){
 	// initialize keyboard manager